RuthvikSaiKumar/Screen-Timer-Productivity-App/README.md

 ---

-This application runs seamlessly in the background to monitor your screen time activity, from Windows to browser tabs! 🖥️
+This application runs seamlessly in the background to monitor your screen time activity, from application windows to browser tabs! 🖥️

 ReConnect comes with an auto-startup feature to automate screen-time monitoring.
 Users can easily opt-out of auto-startup through Task Manager if desired.